Much like squirrels hoard seeds and nuts for the winter, humans hoard things, too.

 SanDisk shows off their largest storage capacity USB flash drive of 4TB during the CES 2019.
 But we think it’s not going to shipped out considering the sky high price tag.

-The facts that they could not be scratched, very much affordable, and could be written thousand of times ensure flash drives’ marketability and popularity.
+The fact that they could not be scratched, is very much affordable and could be written a thousand times to ensure flash drives’ marketability and popularity.

 They remain in demand even today.

 2006: Cloud Storage

 Just like its namesake, cloud storage for free is ubiquitous today.